Adhi1904/Adhi1904/README.md

 </h1>
 <div>
  <h3>
   A Machine learning enthusiast dabbling with full stack development.
-Passioate about technology and the business administration of the company
+Passionate about technology and the business administration of the company
   </h3>
   </div>
 <div align="center">